createcandle/configuration-files/boot/readme.txt

 candle_swap_enabled.txt 	# On lower memory systems (Pi Zero 2) this file indicates that on the first run the swap file was enabled.
 Normally swap is disabled. candle_first_run_complete.txt 	# This file appears after the first boot.
 It indicates that a new machine ID and new SSH keys were generated. candle_hardware_clock.txt 	# This file is present if the hardware clock module is detected and enabled.
-Getting time from the internet will not work while this file exists.
+Getting time from the internet will not work while this file exists. bootup_actions_failed.txt   # If this file exists, it indicates that an upgrade process did not complete because it failed or was interupted.